 "Land-dwellers name themselves, did you know this?
-Pattern reading, as it is now, has become a matter of supersition.
+Pattern Reading, as it is now, has become a matter of superstition.
 Vol doesn't care about patterns or klorealines.
-WE do.
+We do.
 We rely on half-baked rituals because we are afraid."

 "Afraid of what?"
 Lupin asked, but in truth, did not want to know the answer.

 "That our future is not certain, and that your presence at The Ear doesn't guarantee a thing."
 While talking, Rosmus had already shaped the ball into a recipient, and was about to start carving shapes onto the outer sides of the bowl, but decided instead to reach into a bag for an object, which was then placed onto Lupin's lap.
 "Here, I made you a tea cup."
 A braid of isilk was coiled around its handle.
 "You can tie it to your belt with it, carry it around, maybe have a cup at The Ear.
 Tea is good for thinking."

 "Yea.
 I've seen it.
 This one is better."
 Rosmus grabbed the cup again, and set it atop Lupin's head.
 "It's a thinking cup.
 Forces you to look at the world, makes you question everything.
 If you need to have a long think, fill it with tea and set it atop your head.
 It works, you'll see."